 - Start by talking with your health care providers, especially if you experience acid reflux more than 3 times per week and if medications do not help your symptoms.
 Talk to your doctor before changing any of your medications or supplements.

-- You can also start logging what you eat, drink, and the severity of your acid reflux using an app or journal.
-Check out this food & symptom diary designed to help you record what you consume, how you feel, and the level of your symptoms: Download your FREE food & symptom diary here!
+- You can also start logging what you eat, drink, and the severity of your acid reflux using an app like MySymptoms or writing it down.
 Record everything that you eat and drink, any medications or supplements you take, and your symptoms for at least 2 weeks.
 Then go back and review what you consumed just before your acid reflux started.
 What trends do you notice?
 Are there any foods, beverages, or medications that you took just before the acid reflux?
 If you notice your medications are causing your acid reflux, talk to your doctor or healthcare team before you stop taking them.